 The surveyor checks in the attic, behind walls and under floorboards and you can ask them to project repair costs and estimate how long things will take to fix.

-A mortgage valuation is compulsory because no lender will loan you the mortgage without one.
+A mortgage valuation is compulsory because no lender will give you the mortgage without one.

-A survey, on the other hand, while not required to buying a property, is highly recommended.
-If you go ahead and buy a property without one, you could uncover problems later down the line (or as soon as you move in) that are expensive to fix.
+A homebuyer survey, on the other hand, is not legally required but is highly recommended.
+If you buy a property without commissioning a survey, you could later uncover problems that are expensive to fix.
 Once contracts are signed and exchanged, there’s no such thing as a refund!